w3f/polkadot-wiki/docs/learn/learn-async-backing.md

-Asynchronous backing works by providing a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and inclusion. **Contextual execution** refers to how a parablock can begin being built earlier using the context provided by an unincluded segment of recent parablock ancestors. the context of future relay chain block(s).
+Asynchronous backing works by providing a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and inclusion. **Contextual execution** refers to how a parablock can begin being built earlier using the context provided by an _unincluded_ segment of recent block ancestors.

+**Unincluded segments** are chains of blocks which are not yet included in the relay chain.
+Parablocks can be added to this unincluded segment, and no longer have to await for the latest, included parent block of the relay chain.
+The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors, rather than the finalized relay chain state.

 Currently, parablocks rely on the most recent relay chain block (often referred to as the **parent** block, as the parablock anchors itself to it).
 This means that each parablock must be generated and go through the entire backing process in the span of a single relay block.
 It then proceeds through availability + inclusion during the next block.

 :::info